-- Liabilities and deferred inflows of resources of Santa Cruz METRO exceeded its assets and deferred outflows of resources at the close of the fiscal year ended June 30, 2022, resulting in a Total Net Position (Deficit) of \$(20.1 million), a favorable reduction of \$23.3 million from the prior year Net Position (Deficit) of \$(43.4 million) at June 30, 2021. - Of this amount, \$87.1 million consisted of Net Investment in Capital Assets, which reflects investment in capital assets used for operational and administrative functions (e.g., facilities, vehicles, and equipment), net of accumulated depreciation and related debt.
-Accordingly, these assets are not available for future spending. - The remaining balance of Total Net Position (Deficit) represents Unrestricted Net Position (Deficit) of \$(107.2 million).
-The Unrestricted Net Position (Deficit) is the result, in large part, of Santa Cruz METRO's pension obligations (Net Pension Liability) associated with the District's defined benefit pension plan, that reached \$44.1 million by June 30, 2022, retiree medical benefits obligations (OPEB) in fiscal year 2022 totaling \$121.9 million at year-end, as well as pension obligation bonds debt incurred in fiscal year 2022 of \$51.75 million.
-The Net Pension Liability and OPEB liabilities are required to be accounted for under Governmental Accounting Standards Board (GASB) Statement No. 68, and GASB Statement No. 75 respectively, and represent future long-term retiree pension and benefits obligations, however they do not significantly affect the District's ability to meet immediate (short-term) operational cash flow needs.
-Therefore, although the projected long-term pension and OPEB obligation costs have generated a deficit fund net position balance on the financial statements, Santa Cruz METRO is able to utilize current, available funds to pay for ongoing obligations for pension and retiree medical expenses as they come due. - Total passenger fares revenue increased by \$1.2 million, a 104.2% increase, to \$2.4 million and Special Transit fares increased by \$2.1 million, a 57.0% increase, to \$5.8 million.
+- Liabilities and deferred inflows of resources of Santa Cruz METRO exceeded its assets and deferred outflows of resources at the close of the fiscal year ended June 30, 2023, resulting in a Total Net Position (Deficit) of \$(6.2 million), a favorable reduction of \$13.9 million from the prior year Net Position (Deficit) of \$(20.1 million) at June 30, 2022. - Of this amount, \$91.6 million consisted of Net Investment in Capital Assets, which reflects investment in capital assets used for operational and administrative functions (e.g., facilities, vehicles, and equipment), net of accumulated depreciation, amortization, and related debt.
+Accordingly, these assets are not available for future spending. - The remaining balance of Total Net Position (Deficit) represents Unrestricted Net Position (Deficit) of \$(97.8 million).
+The Unrestricted Net Position (Deficit) is the result, in large part, of Santa Cruz METRO's pension obligations (Net Pension Liability) associated with the District's defined benefit pension plan, that reached \$21.4 million by June 30, 2023, retiree medical benefits obligations (OPEB) in fiscal year 2023 totaling \$94.8 million at year-end, as well as pension obligation bonds debt in fiscal year 2023 of \$49.0 million.
+The Net Pension Liability and Net OPEB Liability are required to be accounted for under Governmental Accounting Standards Board (GASB) Statement No. 68, and GASB Statement No. 75, respectively, and represent future long-term retiree pension and benefits obligations, however they do not significantly affect the District's ability to meet immediate (short-term) operational cash flow needs.
+Therefore, although the projected long-term pension and OPEB obligation costs have generated a deficit net position balance on the financial statements, Santa Cruz METRO is able to utilize current, available funds to pay for ongoing obligations for pension and retiree medical expenses as they come due. - Total passenger fares revenue increased by \$530 thousand, a 22.1% increase, to \$2.9 million and Special Transit fares increased by \$265 thousand, a 4.5% increase, to \$6.1 million.
 These operating revenues increased significantly due to increased ridership and steadily increasing demand across all categories as more riders returned to recreational activities, work and school in-person, and reflect a growing recovery of customer trust in public transportation.
-The ridership increase was largely driven by increased service on University of California Santa Cruz (UCSC) routes as students returned to campus, as well as the restoration of local service.
-METRO was also unable to fully return to prepandemic levels of service hours however, due to an ongoing operator shortage, which is affecting most transit agencies across the county. - Operating expenses (excluding depreciation) of \$50.6 million for the year ended June 30, 2022 reflect a decrease of 9.8% over the prior year, compared to a 6.6% decrease for the year ended June 30, 2021, over the previous year.
-Although a steep increase in operator overtime costs was incurred (as a result of increased service hours in tandem with challenges experienced in recruiting and retaining bus operators to keep up with service demand), a net decrease in operating expenses resulted in the current year due to the actuarially-determined expense account adjustments for pension and other postemployment benefits, as required under GASB 68 and 75.
-In the prior year, the decrease in operating expenses was mainly attributable to the significant reduction in straight and overtime wages, due to an increased number of vacant positions along with extended unpaid leaves of absence during the pandemic.
+The ridership increase was largely driven by increased service on University of California Santa Cruz (UCSC) routes as students returned to campus, as well as increases in weekend ridership.
+METRO was also unable to fully return to prepandemic levels of service hours however, due to an ongoing operator shortage, which is affecting most transit agencies across the country. - Operating expenses of \$53.7 million (excluding depreciation and amortization) for the year ended June 30, 2023, reflect an increase of 6.0% over the prior year, compared to a 9.8% decrease for the year ended June 30, 2022, over the previous year.
+This increase was driven by labor cost increases in the number of funded positions, contractually obligated cost of living adjustments, and annual step increases.
+Implementation costs for a new ERP system also accounted for a significant portion of this year-over-year increase.